Icenium/icenium-cli/README.md

 Installation
 ===

-Latest version: Telerik AppBuilder 2.4
+Latest version: Telerik AppBuilder 2.4.1
-Release date: 2014, July 31
+Release date: 2014, August 18

-> For a complete list of the features available in Telerik AppBuilder 2.4, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-4" target="_blank">Telerik AppBuilder 2.4 Release Notes</a>.
+> This is maintenance release.
+For a complete list of the features available in Telerik AppBuilder 2.4.1, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-4-1" target="_blank">Telerik AppBuilder 2.4.1 Release Notes</a>.
+For a complete list of the features available in Telerik AppBuilder 2.4, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-4" target="_blank">Telerik AppBuilder 2.4 Release Notes</a>.

 ### System Requirements